hashicorp/terraform-website/content/source/docs/enterprise/api/modules.html.md

 ---------------------|------------
 `:organization_name` | The name of the organization to delete a module from.
 The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
 `:name`              | The module name that the deletion will affect.
-`:provider`          | The provider for the module that the deletion will affect.
+`:provider`          | If specified, the provider for the module that the deletion will affect.
-`:version`           | The version for the module and provider that will be deleted.
+`:version`           | If specified, the version for the module and provider that will be deleted.

 Status  | Response                                             | Reason
 --------|------------------------------------------------------|-------